clicon/clixon-docs/controller.rst

   > clixon_cli
   cli> ?
     configure             Change to configure mode
-    connection            Reconnect one or several devices in closed state debug                 Debugging parts of the system
+    connection            Change connection state of one or several devices debug                 Debugging parts of the system
     exit                  Quit
+    processes             Process maintenance
-    pull                  sync config from one or multiple devices push                  sync config to one or multiple devices quit                  Quit
+    pull                  Pull config from one or multiple devices push                  Push config to one or multiple devices quit                  Quit
     save                  Save running configuration to XML file services              Services operation